roberth26/recommerce/README.md

 };
 ```

-In a similar manner, `app` defines the root reducer by composing the reducers of the other modules.
+In a similar manner, `/app` defines the root reducer by composing the reducers of the other modules.

 ```typescript
 const rootReducer = combineReducers<State>({